 LACES is a robust platform for data collection and reporting; however, local programs are not required to report on all of the fields that exist in LACES when adding a new student record.
-Instructions for how to add a new student record in LACES can be found on page 20 of the Beginner LACES User Manual.
+Instructions for how to add a new student record in LACES can be found in the LACES Knowledgebase and are covered in LACES training.

 It is possible to use an Excel template for reporting multiple intake records in a batch rather than entering learner intake records individually in LACES.
-Instructions for batch importing student intake records can be found starting on page 65 of the Beginner LACES User Manual.
+Instructions for batch importing student intake records can requested from the LiteracyPro Helpdesk.
 The Excel template needed for batch importing intake records must be requested from the LiteracyPro helpdesk at email@example.com.

 Note: Before using the batch intake reporting template, programs must always check with LiteracyPro that they are using the most current Excel template as using the wrong template may result in errors requiring time-consuming data clean-up.